 Anime and Manga

-- The Fruits Basket anime stops at a place in the manga where there aren't any plot bunnies left hanging, and before a new arc begins and a ton of new characters are introduced- around volume 6.
+- The Fruits Basket anime stops at a place in the manga where there aren't any plot threads left hanging, and before a new arc begins and a ton of new characters are introduced- around volume 6.
 The manga actually wrapped itself up nicely after 23 volumes with the curse breaking and Cleaning Up Romantic Loose Ends

 - The Blue Exorcist anime goes in a very different direction from the manga after episode 15.
 Characters like the main character's mother and grandfather make an appearance and the Big Bad true intentions are revealed.
 Things that manga has yet to address.